carloocchiena/blackhat_python_book_code/Chapter 4/README.md

 Another source cited in the book is https://fideloper.com/facial-detection;
 <br>here, you can also download the data for the training set: https://eclecti.cc/files/2008/03/haarcascade_frontalface_alt.xml

+if you're not familiar with open-cv module, this part will result quite bumpy (also, the book goes thru this section without much explanation)